BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 | rpcport=38332
 ```

-You then need to dind `bitcoind` in your process table:
+You then need to find `bitcoind` in your process table:
 ```
 ps auxww | grep bitcoin